hamzaashrafjanjua/xAI-Digital-Project-for-Stroke-Risk/README.md

 pip install -U pandas matplotlib seaborn scikit-learn imbalanced-learn xgboost catboost dice-ml
 ```

-3. The notebook expects the dataset at `../data/healthcare-dataset-stroke-data.csv` relative to the notebook location.
+3. The notebook expects the dataset at `healthcare-dataset-stroke-data.csv` in the repository root (same folder as the notebook).
 The provided notebook already uses this path.
 4. Run cells from top to bottom.
 A roadmap cell at the top outlines the analysis steps (data loading, cleaning, SMOTE, models: RF/XGBoost/CatBoost, metrics, feature importances, counterfactual analysis with DiCE, and conclusions).

 ## Notes